CHiPs44/YetAnotherPicoComputer/50-Software.md

 They all need an editor of some sort for source files and a similar way to edit command line.

 ### Interpreters

+#### Python

+Micropython <https://micropython.org/download/RPI_PICO/> is the default language for Pico programming.

+It already has a REPL that could be extended to use a physical console instead of UART and extensions to handle VGA, sound, keyboard and other stuff.

+Main license is MIT, with additional ones for some directories & files, see <https://github.com/micropython/micropython/blob/master/LICENSE>.

+Adafruit maintains Micropython's fork CircuitPython.

 #### BASIC